D$^2$-DPM: Dual Denoising for Quantized Diffusion Probabilistic Models: Experiments

 \subsection{Unconditional Generation}

-We then thoroughly evaluate D$^2$-DPM on unconditional generation tasks, employing the LDM-4 and LDM-8 models across the LSUN-Bedroom and LSUN-Church datasets, respectively.
-Table \ref{table:3} and \ref{table:4} clearly indicate that our approach narrows the gap with the full-precision model.
-Specifically, on the LSUN-Bedroom dataset, S-D$^2$ reduces the average FID and sFID by 1.39 and 0.39, respectively, compared to PTQD.
-Similarly, D-D$^2$ reduces the average FID and sFID by 1.73 and 0.60.
-On the LSUN-Church dataset, S-D$^2$ reduces the average FID and sFID by 1.14 and 0.37, respectively, compared to PTQD.
-In parallel, D-D$^2$ also achieves significant reductions, lowering FID and sFID by an average of 1.13 and 0.39, respectively.
-This demonstrates that our precise quantization noise modeling, along with the decoupled mean and standard deviation corrections in D$^2$-DPM, more effectively restores the data distribution.
-Finally, we observed an interesting phenomenon consistent with previous findings: even when $g(t)$ is minimal, D-D$^2$ still demonstrates superior performance, even partially surpassing S-D$^2$.
+We evaluate D$^2$-DPM on unconditional generation tasks, employing LDM-4 and LDM-8 models across the LSUN-Bedroom and LSUN-Church datasets, respectively.
+Table \ref{table:3} and \ref{table:4} show that our approach narrows the gap with full-precision model.
+Specifically, on LSUN-Bedroom dataset, S-D$^2$ reduces FID and sFID by 1.39 and 0.39 on average, compared to PTQD.
+Similarly, D-D$^2$ reduces FID and sFID by 1.73 and 0.60 on average.
+On LSUN-Church dataset, S-D$^2$ reduces the average FID and sFID by 1.14 and 0.37.
+In parallel, D-D$^2$ also achieves significant reductions, lowering FID and sFID by an average of 1.13 and 0.39.
+This demonstrates that our precise quantization noise modeling, along with the decoupled mean and standard deviation corrections in D$^2$-DPM, more effectively restores the distribution.
+Finally, we observe a phenomenon consistent with previous findings: even when $g(t)$ is minimal, D-D$^2$ still shows superior performance, even partially surpassing S-D$^2$.
 This confirms the effectiveness of its deterministic mean correction and further validates our earlier hypothesis: the additional variance from quantization noise effectively compensates for the stochastic term, thereby implicitly transforming the sampling equation into the original ODE with an enhanced Langevin diffusion term.
-The ODE aligns the marginal distribution $p_t(x)$, while the improved Langevin diffusion term better buffers against the sharp noise artifacts introduced by the quantized diffusion model during each iteration of noise estimation.
+The ODE aligns the marginal distribution $p_t(x)$, while the improved Langevin diffusion term better buffers against sharp noise from the quantized diffusion model during each iteration of noise estimation.